 The Charlotte/Greece/Hilton Pastoral Planning Task Force was created by the six Pastoral Leaders of Holy Cross and Our Mother of Sorrows, St. Charles Borromeo, St. John the Evangelist, St. Lawrence, St. Leo the Great, and St. Mark's in the spring of 2022.
+The planning of these seven parishes has been a local effort and not a request of the Bishop.
 The leaders set the goal of the Task Force's work: continuing the Church's mission of Word, Worship, Community and Service in a vibrant way in our area under the constraints of demographics, financial resources, and priest availability.